Dixon Technologies and Gemtek Form Optical Transceiver JV for Future Growth

 *this image is generated using AI for illustrative purposes only.

-Dixon Technologies (India) Limited, Gemtek Technology Co., Ltd., and Dixon Electroconnect Private Limited have entered into a binding term sheet to establish a joint venture for manufacturing optical transceivers and telecom products in India.
+Dixon Technologies (India) Limited , Gemtek Technology Co., Ltd., and Dixon Electroconnect Private Limited have entered into a binding term sheet to establish a joint venture for manufacturing optical transceivers and telecom products in India.
 The agreement, signed on June 9, 2026, outlines a structure where Dixon will hold 60% of the paid-up share capital of Dixon Electroconnect, while Gemtek will hold the remaining 40%.
-This partnership marks Dixon's entry into the data centre, telecom, and optical connectivity ecosystem, leveraging Gemtek's expertise in high-speed optical modules and networking technologies.
+Company management has underscored that this joint venture is vital for Dixon's future growth, marking its strategic entry into the data centre, telecom, and optical connectivity ecosystem by leveraging Gemtek's expertise in high-speed optical modules and networking technologies.

 The consummation of the proposed transaction is subject to the signing of definitive agreements, completion of customary conditions precedent, and receipt of applicable statutory and regulatory approvals.
 As of the date of the binding term sheet, Dixon Electroconnect is a wholly owned subsidiary of Dixon and is a beneficiary under the Electronics Components Manufacturing Scheme (ECMS).